vitorTheDev/war3-lua-seed/README.md

 * run `npm run bundle` to bundle only
 ### Release
 * run `npm run bundle.prod` to bundle with soft code minification enabled
-* run `npm run watch.prod` to watch for changles  with soft code minification enabled
+* run `npm run watch.prod` to watch for changes  with soft code minification enabled

 ## Caveats